Diatonic and chromatic: In different systems of tuning

-In equal temperament, there is no difference in tuning (and therefore in sound) between intervals that are enharmonically equivalent.
-For example, the notes F and E♯ represent the same pitch, so the diatonic interval C–F (a perfect fourth) sounds the same as its enharmonic equivalent—the chromatic interval C–E♯ (an augmented third).
+In cases where intervals are enharmonically equivalent, there is no difference in tuning (and therefore in sound) between them.
+For example, in 12-tone equal temperament and its multiples, the notes F and E♯ represent the same pitch, so the diatonic interval C–F (a perfect fourth) sounds the same as its enharmonic equivalent—the chromatic interval C–E♯ (an augmented third).

-But in systems other than equal temperament, there is often a difference in tuning between enharmonically equivalent intervals.
-In systems based on a cycle of fifths, such as Pythagorean tuning and meantone temperament, these alternatives are labelled diatonic or chromatic intervals.
-Under these systems the cycle of fifths is not circular in the sense that a pitch at one end of the cycle (e.g., G) is not tuned the same as the enharmonic equivalent at its other end (A); they are different by an amount known as a comma.

-This broken cycle causes intervals that cross the break to be written as augmented or diminished chromatic intervals.
-In meantone temperament, for instance, chromatic semitones (E–E♯) are smaller than diatonic semitones (E–F), With consonant intervals such as the major third the enharmonic equivalent is generally less consonant.
+However, in the majority of other tunings (such as 19-tone and 31-tone equal temperament), there is a difference in tuning between notes that are enharmonically equivalent in 12-tone equal temperament.
+In systems based on a cycle of fifths, such as Pythagorean tuning and meantone temperament, these intervals are labelled diatonic or chromatic intervals.
+Under a generalized meantone tuning, notes such as G♯ and A♭ are not enharmonically equivalent but are instead different by an amount known as a diesis.
+Instruments limited to 12 pitches per octave can only produce a chain of 11 fifths, resulting in a "break" at the ends of the chain.
+This causes intervals that cross the break to be written as augmented or diminished chromatic intervals, with the most notable example being the "wolf fifth" (which is actually a diminished sixth) that occurs when 12-note-per-octave keyboards are tuned to meantone temperaments whose fifths are flatter than those in 12-tone equal temperament.
+In a generalized meantone temperament, chromatic semitones (E–E♯) are smaller than or equal to diatonic semitones (E–F) in size, With consonant intervals such as the major third, the nearby interval (a diminished fourth in the case of a major third) is generally less consonant.

 If the tritone is assumed diatonic, the classification of written intervals on this definition is not significantly different from the "drawn from the same diatonic scale" definition above as long as the harmonic minor and ascending melodic minor scale variants are not included.